Losant/losant-docs/docs/workflows/logic/csv-encode.md

 There are three different ways to control the headers of the encoded CSV string - "Object Keys", "Individual Fields", and "Payload Path".
 The last two settings allow you to customize what headers will appear in the output CSV string, while the first setting is a simpler default.

 **Note:** This setting will only exclude or repeat headers.
-It will not replace any headers from the input objects.
+It will not replace or rename any headers from the input objects.

 ![CSV Encode Node Headers](/images/workflows/logic/csv-encode-node-header.png "CSV Encode Node Headers")